 4. Fox Folding Karambit

 The Fox Folding Karambit boasts an aggressive design that may be too intimidating to take to work (if you’re conscious about that sort of thing), but its bona fides as a self-defense tool also works in its favor as an EDC.
 The knife is optimized for quick and easy opening in one of three methods: the drop-shaped cutout, the patented Emerson wave feature, or the flipper.

 The blade is 3.14 inches and made of N690Co steel, which takes a nice edge and resists corrosion.
 G-10 handle scales are grippy and ergonomically designed for a variety of carry techniques.

 5. Boker Plus K-Bit Karambit Neck Knife

-All the knives on the list have been folders, but some fixed blade knives make great EDC tools.
-For karambits, it’s hard to beat the Newton Martin-designed K-Bit from Boker Plus.
+All the knives on the list are folders, but I thought I’d cheat with this small, highly concealable fixed blade karambit.
+For portability, it’s hard to beat the Newton Martin-designed K-Bit from Boker Plus.
 This is designed to be a neck knife worn discreetly thanks to a Kydex sheath.

 The blade length is only 1.63 inches but it can come in handy in dire situations or when you need a small knife to do some box opening.
 If you want to try a small fixed blade for EDC, this karambit from Boker may convert you.